magesh121/fitness-form-analyser/README.md

 4.  **Push to the Branch** (`git push origin feature/AmazingFeature`)
 5.  **Open a Pull Request**

-Please report any bugs or suggest features by opening an [issue](https://github.com/yourusername/fitness-form-checker/issues).
+Please report any bugs or suggest features by opening an [issue](https://github.com/magesh121/fitness-form-analyser/issues).

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## 🙏 Acknowledgements